thin-edge/thin-edge.io/docs/src/install/index.md

 ---

 :::tip Announcement
-thin-edge.io ❤️ Linux so we now support installing thin-edge on any Linux distribution!
+%%te%% ❤️ Linux so we now support installing %%te%% on any Linux distribution!

 Systemd is still the default init system (aka. service manager), however if you don't have Systemd, then it won't be used.
-You are then free to configure your own service manager to run thin-edge how you want, or use one of the [community supported packages](#optional-linux-distributions-without-systemd).
+You are then free to configure your own service manager to run %%te%% how you want, or use one of the [community supported packages](#optional-linux-distributions-without-systemd).
 :::

 ## Install/update

-The easiest way to get started with thin-edge.io is to use the installation script which will auto detect the installation method appropriate for your Linux distribution.
-The script will configure the package manager and install thin-edge.io and its dependencies (e.g. mosquitto).
-If your distribution does not have one of the supported package managers, then the tarball will be used to install thin-edge.io.
+The easiest way to get started with %%te%% is to use the installation script which will auto detect the installation method appropriate for your Linux distribution.
+The script will configure the package manager and install %%te%% and its dependencies (e.g. mosquitto).
+If your distribution does not have one of the supported package managers, then the tarball will be used to install %%te%%.

 To install or update to the latest version, run the following command: